 Basic net loss per common share is determined by dividing net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 For purposes of calculating diluted net loss per common share, the denominator includes both the weighted average common shares outstanding and the number of common stock equivalents if the inclusion of such common stock equivalents would be dilutive.
-Dilutive common stock equivalents potentially include warrants, stock options and non-vested restricted stock unit ("RSU") awards using the treasury stock method.
+Dilutive common stock equivalents potentially include warrants, performance-based stock options and units, and stock options and non-vested restricted stock unit ("RSU") awards using the treasury stock method.
 For all periods presented, there is no difference in the number of shares used to compute basic and diluted shares due to the Company's loss.

-The following potentially dilutive securities have been excluded from the computation of diluted weighted-average shares outstanding as of September 30, 2019 and 2018, as they would be antidilutive:
+The following potentially dilutive securities have been excluded from the computation of diluted weighted-average shares outstanding as of September 30, 2021 and 2020, as they would be antidilutive: